hofstadter-io/studios-docs/content/getting-started/deploying.md

 your application is running.

-Now we can create some initial data with:
+Now we can migrate and seed the database with entries using:

 ```sh
 hof db seed
 ```

 Once this is complete,
-you can follow the link to use your app.
+you can follow the link
+from `hof app status`
+to use your app.

 #### Shutdown an Application